Azure/bicep-types-az/generated/network/microsoft.network/2020-06-01/types.md

 * **keyVaultSecretId**: string: Secret Id of (base-64 encoded unencrypted pfx) 'Secret' or 'Certificate' object stored in KeyVault.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): The current provisioning state.

+## ApplicationGatewayUrlConfiguration
+### Properties
+* **modifiedPath**: string: Url path which user has provided for url rewrite.
+Null means no path will be updated.
+Default value is null.
+* **modifiedQueryString**: string: Query string which user has provided for url rewrite.
+Null means no query string will be updated.
+Default value is null.
+* **reroute**: bool: If set as true, it will re-evaluate the url path map provided in path based request routing rules using modified path.
+Default value is false.

 ## ApplicationGatewayUrlPathMap
 ### Properties
 * **etag**: string (ReadOnly): A unique read-only string that changes whenever the resource is updated.